Digvijay123321/Los-Angeles-Crime-Data-Analysis-2020-to-2023/README.md

 ## Data Cleaning

-Our dataset, representing crimes in Los Angeles from 2020 to October 2023, required extensive cleaning.
-We addressed missing values, standardized time formats, consolidated crime codes, and created meaningful addresses.
-We also filled gaps in victim age, premis code, and premis description columns with appropriate values.
-The cleaned data allowed for thorough analysis and visualization of crime trends.
+This dataset, representing crimes in Los Angeles from 2020 to October 2023, requires extensive cleaning.
+We address missing values, standardize time formats, consolidate crime codes, and create meaningful addresses.
+We also fill gaps in the victim age, premise code, and premise description columns with appropriate values.
+The cleaned data allows for thorough analysis and visualization of crime trends.

 ## Results and Findings